anterior end obliquely truncate, posterior end rounded

 sometimes some tiny paramylon grains at posterior end

-Rhabdomonas costata I could detect so far only in the Simmelried, where the species occurs rather sporadically.
-It is easy to distinguish from Menoidium or Astasia, because the cell is not flattened (like Menoidium), has distinct longitudinal ridges and is not metabolic (like Astasia).
-On Rhabdomonas costata the slender, slightly curved shape is typical, which is transversely truncated at the anterior end.
+I have so far been able to detect Rhabdomonas costata only in the Simmelried, where the species occurs rather sporadically.
+It is easy to distinguish the species from Menoidium or Astasia, because the cell is not flattened (like Menoidium), has distinct longitudinal ridges and is not metabolic (like Astasia).
+For Rhabdomonas costata a slender, slightly curved shape is typical.
+The cell is transversely truncated at the anterior end.

 Fig. 1 a-e:Rhabdomonas costata.
 L = 29 µm.
 Different focal planes of a freely swimming specimen.
 Note the longitudinal ridges (LR) of the pellicle.
 F = flagellum, Nu = nucleus.
 Obj.
 100 X.